input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/voting_process/parameters_hierarchy_and_discovery.md

 ## Abstract

 Explains how Brand, Campaign, Category, and Contest Parameters relate, and how clients discover and validate them in a decentralized pub/sub network using signed documents and content-addressed references.

 ## Overview

 Parameters control the behavior, timelines, and branding for the system at different scopes:

 * [Brand Parameters](../docs/brand_parameters.md): global root for a brand.
 * [Campaign Parameters](../docs/campaign_parameters.md): defined under a brand.
 * [Category Parameters](../docs/category_parameters.md): defined under a campaign.
 * [Contest Parameters](../docs/contest_parameters.md): defined under a brand, campaign, or category.

 Each parameters document is a signed document that:

-* Uses COSE Sign with a Catalyst ID `kid`.
+* Uses [COSE Sign][RFC9052-CoseSign] with a Catalyst ID `kid`.
   See: [COSE Header Parameters](../spec.md#content-type).
 * Is content-addressed via a `document_ref` locator (CBOR Tag 42 `cid`).
   See: [Document Reference](../metadata.md#document-reference).
 * Links through `metadata.parameters` to its parent in the hierarchy.
   See: [Parameters metadata](../metadata.md#parameters).
 * Is validated by its referenced template.
   See: [Contest Parameters Form Template](../docs/contest_parameters_form_template.md) and related templates.

 ## Relationships

 * Brand → Campaign → Category form a strict chain via [`metadata.parameters`](../metadata.md#parameters).
 * Contest Parameters link to one of the system-scoped parameters (brand/campaign/category) via [`metadata.parameters`](../metadata.md#parameters) and are thus “anchored” to that chain.
 * Templates can be defined at any of these levels, provided their own [`parameters`](../metadata.md#parameters) link transitive-up to the same brand root.

 ```mermaid